Resources for InstructorsNew

 - Once the student leaders are selected, and therefore the number of Workshop groups determined, tackle the space and time issues both for Workshops and for leader training.
 (Workshop friendly rooms).
 Members of the CWE can offer advice about these matters.

 - Create a sign-up process for students to select their Workshop times.
-(For some courses, Workshops are listed in the Course Bulletin for the semester with their own CRNs, etc.)

 - A system is in place to evaluate the impact of Workshops using student grades and attendance.
 CWE staff can answer any questions about this process.